-Step 4: Merge Fiscal Year 2020 ELA and Math assessment records to the list of enrolled students (Cohort 2022 students and Cohort 2021 students who took MSAA).
+Step 4: Merge Fiscal Year 2021 ELA and Math assessment records to the list of enrolled students (Cohort 2023 students who should have taken an AzM2 and Cohort 2022 students who should have taken an MSAA).

 Step 5: Determine if the student took a Math or ELA assessment.